FlavScents AInsights Entry for Verdyl Acetate (CAS: 5413-60-5)

 5. Use in Fragrances

-- Fragrance Families and Product Types: Verdyl acetate is commonly used in chypre, fougère, and woody fragrance families.
-It is suitable for use in personal care products, fine fragrances, and household products.
+- Fragrance Families and Product Types: Commonly used in green, floral, and fruity fragrance families.
+It is found in personal care products, household cleaners, and air fresheners.

-- Functional Role: It serves as a trace realism enhancer and impact note, contributing to the freshness and naturalness of the fragrance.
+- Functional Role: Verdyl acetate serves as a modifier and impact note, providing freshness and a green character.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts